FIO

 printfn $"%A{result}"

-FIO supports message passing through channels as seen in the example below.
-Two programs pinger and ponger exchange messages through channels chan1 and chan2.
+FIO facilitates message passing through channels, as demonstrated in the example below.
+Two programs, pinger and ponger, communicate by exchanging messages via channels chan1 and chan2.

 open FSharp.FIO